Appsilon/shiny.router/README.md

 shinyrouter
 ===========
-A minimalistic router for your Shiny apps.
-Now it's possible to recreate a state of your Shiny app, by providing a specific URL, like
+A minimalistic router for your [Shiny](https://shiny.rstudio.com/) apps.
+Now it's possible to recreate a state of your app, by providing a specific URL, like
 ```
 make_router(
   route("<your_app_url>/main",  mainPageShinyUI),